-First up, board books:
+First up, board books to gift:

 The Goodnight Train by June Sobel and Laura Huliska-Beith.
 It took me a couple of readings to really warm to this one, but the rhythm of the text and the clever little details on each page won me over.
 A nice addition to a stack of bedtime books.

 Animal Spots and Stripes by Britta Teckentrup.
 This one is right on the border between board book and regular book.
 It’s more the size of a regular book and the page are thick and strong, but not technically board.
 It’s so fun to see the combinations of striped and spotted animals on each page and every child who I’ve showed these books to loves to open the flaps.
 What child DOESN’T love a book with flaps, though?

 What Do You Say? by Mandy Stanley.
 Look, any animal book is going to go over very well in our home.
 And this one is no exception.
 We love making the animal sounds and the final page about what a fish says made all of us laugh.

 I Love to Eat by Amelie Graux.
 This book about basic accoutrements of eating (high chair, cup, utensils, a few food items) has the names of each object in three languages and each picture is textured.
 I thought Ella might be too old for these, but she loves them and chooses them on a regular basis.
 The slightly sticky green peas are my favorite.

 I Say, You Say: Opposites! by Tad Carpenter.
 I love flap books when they are of the board book variety because they are just so much less destructible.
 This one is full of bright colors and bold drawings and features lots of animals, so obviously it’s a hit in our home.
 (There is also a darling animal sounds version that will be under the tree for Ella this year).